 EarthSpace

-Stargazing in national parks in the U.S.
+Stargazing in national parks around the world

-View at EarthSky Community Photos. | Prashant Naik at Joshua Tree National Park in California captured this photo of 2 Perseids and the Milky Way on August 12, 2023.
-Prashant wrote: “The sheer number of people that gathered to watch the event is a testament to the growing trend of astro tourism.
-As the darkness engulfed the night sky and the Milky Way took the center stage, I could hear screams of ‘wow’ echoing through the air whenever the shooting stars streaked across the sky.”
+View at EarthSky Community Photos. | Prashant Naik was at Joshua Tree National Park in California, when he captured this photo of 2 Perseid meteors and the Milky Way on August 12, 2023.
+Prashant wrote: “As the darkness engulfed the night sky and the Milky Way took the center stage, I could hear screams of ‘wow’ echoing through the air whenever the shooting stars streaked across the sky.”
 Thank you, Prashant!
 Stargazing and the national parks go hand-in-hand, because – as the slogan suggests – “half the park is after dark!”
 Read more about stargazing in national parks below.
+Find links to parks around the world here.

 Stargazing in national parks

-According to a study in Science Advances, more than 99% of people in the U.S. live under light-polluted skies, and nearly 80% of them can’t see the Milky Way.
 If you look at a map of light pollution, you’ll see the dark pockets often correspond to public, protected lands.
-The national parks are some of the least light-polluted and therefore best places to observe the night sky in the United States.
+Here in the U.S., and in more than 100 countries around the world, national parks are some of the least light-polluted and therefore best places to observe the night sky.
+But how can you find out which parks to visit?

-‘Half the Park is After Dark: Exploring dark-sky parks around the world
+Or try ‘Half the Park is After Dark: Exploring dark-sky parks around the world

 Stargazing programs in the national parks

-Many of the parks hold stargazing events after dark.
+Many parks hold stargazing events after dark.
 Park rangers knowledgeable about the night sky point out the highlights and sometimes share views through a telescope.
 Bryce Canyon National Park even has an annual astronomy festival.
 Glacier National Park now has the Dusty Star Observatory on the east side in St. Mary, along with star parties at Logan Pass.

 Some of the darkest night skies in the U.S. are in the desert of Nevada, and the Great Basin Observatory will capitalize on that.
 This observatory will be the first research-grade observatory built in a U.S. national park.
 You can find more national park observatories here.